rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory-domain-services/active-directory-ds-contact-us.md

 Ensure that you include the following, so we can investigate the issue.

-* The **tenant ID** for your Azure AD directory.
-The tenant ID is the GUID you notice in the browser's address bar when you navigate to the page from where you enable AAD Domain Services for your directory.
+* The **tenant ID/directory ID** for your Azure AD directory.
+The tenant ID is the GUID you see in the directory ID field on the [Properties page for your directory](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties)
 * The **DNS domain name** you've configured for your AAD Domain Services managed domain.

 ## <a name="provide-feedback"></a>Provide Feedback